 I’ve been following Amy Webb of This Little Miggy for several years now and I love everything from her blog, to her perspective on advocating for kids with differences, and just parenting in general.
 Every time I read her posts I either walk away having learned something valuable, laughed till I cried, or felt so known.
-It’s been amazing to not only learn about kids with differecnes and their families, but also to understand them better.
-Amy is a published author and you can pre-order her amazing children’s book here.
-Today on her blog I had the privilege of being interviewed about our journey with my youngest son and his giadnosis of blindness.
+It’s been amazing to not only learn about kids with differecnes or disabilities and their families, but also to understand them better.
+Amy is an author and you can order her amazing children’s book here.
+Today on her blog I had the privilege of being interviewed about our journey with my youngest son and his diagnosis of blindness.

 Hi!
 My name is Sarah, I am married to Eric, and we have three sons that are 2, 5, and 6 years old.
 We love being at the lakes around us and playing with our dog, Penny.
 I stay at home with my kids and run a shop called Wolfe Brothers Co (www.wolfebrothers.co).
 We live near Ann Arbor, Michigan but this summer we are moving to Nashville to allow our youngest son Josiah “Siah” to attend an amazing school for the blind.
 Siah, was born with a condition called OAVS (Oculo-Auriculo-Vertebral Spectrum).
 This condition can affect your eyes, ears, and spine, but it looks different for every person and usually only affects one side of the body.
 It’s caused by one blood vessel forming too small in the first weeks of pregnancy, not allowing adequate blood flow to that side of the body.
 For Siah, it caused microphthalmia that lead to blindness and sporadic asymmetry on one side of his body.
 One of the first things people notice about Siah right now is the small tube in his nose held in place by some special tape.
 That’s because the asymmetry in his facial structure makes it hard to breathe through his nose, so it’s just a soft tube cut to the length of his actual nostril to keep it open so he can breathe through is nose.
 It’s slowly self-correcting as he grows, so we are hopeful that in a year or so it will be gone!
 Siah is delayed, which is typical for visually impaired kids, and eighteen months in and out of the hospital after he was born really added to his setbacks.
 Since he’s past all his surgeries and feeling great we’ve been so happy with the progress he’s making.